 For Further Study

-The Church (Free)
+Free - The Church and

-Article on the Authority of the Church (Free)
+The Authority of the Church and

-Books - One, Holy, Catholic, and Apostolic by Kenneth D. Whitehead and What Catholics Really Believe by Karl Keating and How the Catholic Church Built Western Civilization by Thomas E. Woods
+Books - One, Holy, Catholic, and Apostolic by Kenneth D. Whitehead and What Catholics Really Believe by Karl Keating and How the Catholic Church Built Western Civilization by Thomas E. Woods and Heroism and Genius: How Catholic Priests Built Western Civilization by William J. Slattery and Bearing False Witness by Rodney Stark

 Prev.
 Church Fathers Next